PaperMC/docs/docs/paper/admin/how-to/anti-xray.md

   <summary>How and where do I ask for support if it still doesn't work?</summary>

-If the above bullet points don't solve your problem or if you have further questions about Anti-Xray, please don't hesitate to ask us on the [PaperMC Discord](https://discord.gg/papermc).
+If the above bullet points don't solve your problem or if you have further questions about Anti-Xray, please don't hesitate to ask us on the [PaperMC Discord](https://discord.gg/papermc) using the #paper-help channel.
 Please try to provide as much detail as possible about your problem.
 "It doesn't work" isn't very helpful when asking for support.
-Describe what you are trying to achieve, what you expect and what you observe.
-Ideally include a link to Aikar's Minecraft Timings Viewer or spark and a picture what you observe in-game.
+Describe what you want to achieve, what you have tried, what you expect and what you observe.
+Ideally include a timings or spark link and a picture what you observe in-game.

 </details>